fastly/fastly-magento2/README.md

 please reach out via the normal channels.

-If there are issues/errors with integrating the module, please post [details](Documentation/OPENING-ISSUES.md) in the github repository issues.
+If there are issues/errors with integrating the module, please post [details](Documentation/OPENING-ISSUES.md) in the GitHub repository issues.

 ## Features